edaemon/edaemon.github.io/content/posts/in-b4.md

 ]
 +++

-I created [in-b4.com](https://in-b4.com), a silly little app for the "[in-b4](https://www.urbandictionary.com/define.php?term=inb4)" internetism.
+I created [in-b4.com](https://in-b4.com), a simple little web app for the "[in-b4](https://www.urbandictionary.com/define.php?term=inb4)" internetism.
 This post has my thoughts on the process and tools involved.